 Very quickly, however, we discovered a major problem.
-At first we thought there were people in the hallway that were being loud, but then realized the noise was coming from our neighbors through the wall and adjoining doorway.
+At first, we thought there were people in the hallway that were being loud.
+However, we realized the noise was coming from our neighbors through the wall and adjoining doorway.

 Even though they were talking at a normal level, we could hear them clearly.
 Our neighbors then started playing music which turned our room into a club it was so loud.
 This wasn’t going to work for our honeymoon.

 I hate complaining about things, but I called the front desk and asked for a new room.
 Simply put, this room wasn’t acceptable.
 After being transferred three times, I was given a chance to go look at another room in the main building.

 This room was a second-floor room with a partial ocean-view balcony.

 And it was so much nicer.